khakhalin/notes/03_Classification.md

 # Classification
-A zoo of classification approaches: [MNIST](http://yann.lecun.com/exdb/mnist/index.html) - link to a library of all thinkable approaches to classification, as applied to this dataset, each given with a test error rate.

 # 1NN and KNN
 Simplest archetypical approach: **Nearest Neighbor**.
 Just pick the closest training case.
 This is an example of a **lazy** approach: instead of generating estimations upfront (that would be called **eager**), we only generate them at retrieval.
 A better. and more practical, approach: **K nearest neighbors** (aka KNN).